9 Different Types of Roaches (Found in the US)

 You’re probably thinking, “If it’s a roach, and it’s in my house, why should I care what type it is?”

-The unfortunate answer is that different roaches have different preferences and habits.
+The unfortunate answer is that different types of roaches have different preferences and habits – and may respond differently to control methods.

 For example, not all roaches are attracted to moisture, and some don’t even care if your house is messy or clean.
 Other types will invade your home only in the winter and migrate back outside when the weather warms up (but you should still get rid of them if you see one).